 In the example above,

-myNumber is a number, but as we mentioned before, a variable can hold many different kinds of objects.
-Of course we'd want to name it differently if it's something other than a number - otherwise our variable names would confuse other developers.
+myNumber is a number, but as we mentioned before, a variable can hold many different kinds of data types.
+Of course we'd want to name it differently if it's something other than a number — otherwise our variable names would confuse other developers.

 var myNumber = 45; is a statement.
 A statement doesn't return a value, which means its return value is just